AI Skill is only available for Cloud customers at this time. Self-managed and Appian GovCloud customers don't have access to this feature.

-This topic covers how to create an AI skill to extract text from documents using machine learning (ML) models.
+This topic covers how to create an AI skill to classify emails using machine learning (ML) models.

 An AI skill is a design object that enables you to build, configure, and train an ML model using low-code.
-A Document Extraction skill takes a document as input via the Extract from Document smart service, analyzes the document, and returns a map of the text extracted from the document.
+A skill takes emails as inputs via the Classify Emails smart service, analyzes the emails, and returns predictions about an email's type.

-Here's a high-level breakdown of how to create and use a document extraction AI skill:
+Here's a high-level breakdown of how to create and use an email classification AI skill: